macmade/MOS-6502-Emulator/Reference/7-Reference.md

 | Indirect        | `$6C`  | 3     | 5      |

 NB:
-An original 6502 has does not correctly fetch the target address if the indirect vector falls on a page boundary (e.g. $xxFF where xx is any value from $00 to $FF).
-In this case fetches the LSB from $xxFF as expected but takes the MSB from $xx00.
+An original 6502 has does not correctly fetch the target address if the indirect vector falls on a page boundary (e.g. `$xxFF` where xx is any value from `$00` to `$FF`).
+In this case fetches the LSB from `$xxFF` as expected but takes the MSB from `$xx00`.
 This is fixed in some later chips like the 65SC02 so for compatibility always ensure the indirect vector is not at the end of the page.

 ---